 What are your pick rates and pick accuracy?
-Determining pick rates is typically done to decide on whether or not an automated system would increase efficiency.
+Determining pick rates is typically done to decide on whether an automated system would increase efficiency.
 Pick rates are subject to how busy it is, because efficiency may decrease as it gets busier, so the best time to test this is during the busiest time of the year.
-This way, you are able to capture the pick rate at maximum capacity, and you are able to benchmark it against the same period the following year.
+This way, you can capture the pick rate at maximum capacity, and you are able to benchmark it against the same period the following year.

 What is your required storage capacity?
-The busy holiday season is also a great time to see what you can handle for inventory in house.
-When inventory exceeds the storage space, inefficient processes occur, such as storing pallets where they don’t belong.
-This means that they will end up taking up valuable floor space that will negatively effect the product flow efficiency throughout the warehouse.
+The busy holiday season is also a great time to see what you can handle for inventory in-house.
+When inventory exceeds the storage space, inefficient processes occur, such as storing pallets where they do not belong.
+This means that they will end up taking up valuable floor space that will negatively affect the product flow efficiency throughout the warehouse.

 One way to prevent this would be taking advantage of your vertical storage area.
-A factor that most warehouse facilities have in common are high ceilings, and in many cases all of the vertical space isn’t being utilized.
+A factor that most warehouse facilities have in common are high ceilings, and in many cases the vertical space is not being utilized.
 Mezzanines, pallet racking, and shelving are all solutions to expanding your storage options.

-Most importantly, What do your customers think?
-Most importantly, because the customer is always right, you have to take their feedback seriously, especially in the busy season.
-Your performance in your busiest season is when customer’s demand is at its highest, so make sure you collect feedback from them.
-This can be done in several ways, including online surveys, or a simple call or email after the sale is complete to determine if you met their needs in a professional and timely fashion.
+Most importantly, what do your customers think?
+Because the customer is always right, you have to take their feedback seriously, especially in the busy season.
+Your performance in your busiest season is when customers’ demand is at its highest, so make sure you collect feedback from them.
+This can be done in several ways including online surveys, or a simple call or email after the sale is complete to determine if you met their needs in a professional and timely fashion.

-Answering these questions will require a little more analysis and work on your part, but will payoff big if done correctly.
+Answering these questions will require a little more analysis and work on your part but will pay off big if done correctly.
 Every year an analysis like this will require less and less work, and your facility will be running that much more efficiently.
-Don’t be overwhelmed by all of these currently unanswered questions.
+Do not be overwhelmed by all of these currently unanswered questions.
 American Surplus will gladly talk you through the process, and we will recommend any changes we find appropriate.
 We also have unbeatable prices on used material handling equipment, a lot of which comes with a 30 day ASI guarantee, so you can buy from us with confidence.